 3 Research-Backed Tips to Avoid Disengaging Your Employees

 When there is a disconnect between what employees hear and what they observe, employees are confused about the path ahead.
 When employees do not understand or trust where things are headed, employee engagement suffers.
+Especially when employee engagement actions are not taken after engagement surveys.

 Stop, start…right, left…forward, backward.
 If your employees don’t know what you want of them, if they observe conflicting leadership, if they are unclear how they contribute to the overall effort, you will decrease their discretionary effort, advocacy and intent to stay.